rtwnt/spam-lists/README.rst

     >>> SPAMHAUS_DBL.lookup('dbltest.com')
     AddressListItem(value=u'dbltest.com', ...)

-Testing if there is any spam url in a sequence:
+Testing if there is any spam URL in a sequence:

 .. code:: python